Corporate Governance

 • Composition of the Audit & Supervisory Committee

-• The Audit and Supervisory Committee comprises a total of four directors, including three independent directors.
+• Audit & Supervisory Committee comprises a total of four Audit & Supervisory Committee Members including three independent members.

 • Appointment of Directors Who Are Audit & Supervisory Committee Members